Liens v. Trust Claims: SCC Says Filing a Lien Bond Does Not Preclude Trust Remedy in Stuart Olson Dominion Construction

 September 21, 2015

-By John V. O'Dea, Counsel at McInnes Cooper,
+By John V. O'Dea, QC, Counsel at McInnes Cooper,

 Harvey Morrison, QC, Partner at McInnes Cooper,

 John Kulik, QC, Partner at McInnes Cooper,

 Matthew Hayes, Construction & Infrastructure, Practice Group Leader at McInnes Cooper

 On September 18, 2015 the Supreme Court of Canada confirmed, in Stuart Olson Dominion Construction Ltd. v.
 Structal Heavy Steel, that subcontractors have two separate and distinct rights under the Manitoba Builder’s Lien Act: (1) to file a lien claim against the land; and/or (2) to make a statutory construction trust claim.
 The filing of a lien bond will not protect a contractor or owner from a trust claim.
 The SCC indicated that although claimants are not entitled to receive double-payment, contractors can end up facing both lien and trust claims at the same time, depending on the type of security a contractor chooses to post.
 Every Canadian province has legislation dealing with construction liens (also known as builders’ or mechanics’ liens); since this decision is based on the language of the Manitoba Act, its impact will vary depending on the language of the relevant legislation.